adamlilith/fasterRaster/README.md

 1. Loading rasters and vectors directly from disk using `fast()`, rather than converting `terra` or `sf` objects is faster.
 Why?
 Because if the object does not have a file to which the `R` object points, `fast()` has to save it to disk first as a GeoTIFF or GeoPackage file, then load it into `GRASS`.

-2. Similarly, saving `GRaster`s and `GVector`s directly to disk will always be faster than converting them to `SpatRaster`s, `SpatVector`s, or `sf` vectors using `rast()`, `vect()`, or `st_as_sf()`, then saving them.
+2. Similarly, saving `GRaster`s and `GVector`s directly to disk will always be faster than converting them to `SpatRaster`s or `SpatVector` using `rast()` or `vect()`, then saving them.
 Why?
 Because these functions actually save the file to disk then uses the respective function from the respective package to connect to the file.

-3. When you use `writeRaster()`, set the `datatype` argument appropriately.
-Otherwise, it will be optimized automatically, and this can take a long time.

-4. Every time you switch between using a `GRaster` or `GVector` with a different coordinate reference system (CRS), `GRASS` has to spend a few second changing to that CRS.
+3. Every time you switch between using a `GRaster` or `GVector` with a different coordinate reference system (CRS), `GRASS` has to spend a few second changing to that CRS.
 So, you can save some time by doing as much work as possible with objects in one CRS, then switching to work on objects in another CRS.

-5. By default, `fasterRaster` use 2 cores and 1024 MB (1 GB) of memory for `GRASS` modules that allow users to specify these values.
+4. By default, `fasterRaster` use 2 cores and 1024 MB (1 GB) of memory for `GRASS` modules that allow users to specify these values.
 You can set these to higher values using `faster()` and thus potentially speed up some calculations.
 Functions in newer versions of `GRASS` have more capacity to use these options, so updating `GRASS` to the latest version can help, too.

+5. Compared to **terra** and **sf**, **fasterRaster** is *not* faster with vectors, so if you can, do vector processing with those packages first.

 # Versioning

 `fasterRaster` versions will look something like `8.3.1.2`, or more generally, `M1.M2.S1.S2`.
 Here, `M1.M2` will mirror the version of `GRASS` for which `fasterRaster` was built and tested.
 For example, `fasterRaster` version 8.3 will work using `GRASS` 8.3 (and any earlier versions starting from 8.0).
 The values in `S1.S2` refer to "major" and "minor" versions of `fasterRaster`.
 That is, a change in the value of `S1` (e.g., from `8.3.1.0` to `8.3.2.0`) indicates changes that potentially break older code developed with a prior version of `fasterRaster`.
-A change in `S2` refers to a bug fix, additional functionaliy in an existing function, or the addition of an entirely new function.
+A change in `S2` refers to a bug fix, additional functionality in an existing function, or the addition of an entirely new function.

 Note that the `M1.M2` and `S1.S2` increment independently.
 For example, if the version changes from `8.3.1.5` to `8.4.1.5`, then the new version has been tested on `GRASS` 8.4, but code developed with version `8.3.1.X` of `fasterRaster` should still work.